JGL/CCIDiploma-AutumnWinter2019/README.md

 In addition to the formal assessment at the end of the term, I will be setting weekly homework projects.
 We will discuss and work on the weekly projects on Monday and Tuesday afternoons.
 The weekly homework projects won't be assessed, but will be in your interest to complete.

-The homework projects will be based on exercises from _Code as Creative Medium: An Educator’s Handbook_ by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).
+The homework projects will be based on exercises from _Code as Creative Medium: An educator's handbook_ by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).

 Remember that small, short, technical exercises can be the root of much bigger ideas and projects that could last a lifetime.